parryb/cis_security_hardening/REFERENCE.md

 Auditd rules can monitor privileged command use.
-As filesystems cn be huge and searching the relevant commands can be time consuming this cron job will create a custom fact to provide the auditd rule with appriate imput.
+As filesystems cn be huge and searching the relevant commands can be time consuming this cron job will create a custom fact to provide the auditd rule with appriate input.

 #### Examples